c4pt0r/tip/README.md

 The `.lua-eval` command allows you to execute Lua scripts with direct SQL integration.
 It provides two main functions:

-- `sql.query(query)` - Execute a SELECT query and return results as a table
+- `sql.query(query)` - Execute a SELECT query and return a Result object
-- `sql.execute(query)` - Execute an INSERT/UPDATE/DELETE query and return affected rows
+- `sql.execute(query)` - Execute an INSERT/UPDATE/DELETE query and return a Result object

+Both functions return a Result object with the following structure:
+- `ok`: boolean indicating success (true) or failure (false)
+- `error`: error message if any (empty string if successful)
+- For query results:
+  - `data`: table containing the query results (rows)
+  - `columns`: table containing column names
+  - `row_count`: number of rows returned
+- For execute results:
+  - `rows_affected`: number of rows affected
+  - `last_insert_id`: ID of the last inserted row

 You can pass arguments to your Lua script after the script string.
 These arguments are available in the Lua script through the global `args` table: